- Urinating incorrectly can lead to urinary retention, urinary tract infections, leakage, and more.

 - Cramps.
 If you hold your pee for too long, your muscles may remain clenched even after you void, causing cramps.

 - Kidney stones.
-Holding in your pee can cause kidney stones to form, especially in those prone to kidney stones.
+Holding in your pee can cause kidney stones to form, especially in those prone to them.

 - UTIs.
-Holding your urine in can give bacteria the perfect environment for multiplying, which can cause an infection.
+Holding your urine in can give bacteria the perfect environment for multiplying, causing infection.

 - Pelvic floor muscle damage.
 Your pelvic floor muscles can become damaged from holding your urine.